Soy Kroon: Film, television and theater

-At a young age, he moved to Antwerp, Belgium to play in the Flemish television series Galaxy Park.
+At a young age, Kroon moved to Antwerp, Belgium to play in the Flemish television series Galaxy Park.
 In 2011, he played a role in the musical Oorlogswinter, a story which takes place during the winter of 1944–1945.
 The musical is based on the book Winter in Wartime by Dutch author Jan Terlouw.
 He also played a role in other musicals and theater productions, including War Horse, Vamos!, Mamma Mia! and Goodbye, Norma Jeane.

-In 2020, he played a role in the television series Hoogvliegers, a coming of age story in which he plays a young man training to become an F-16 pilot.
-In 2021 and 2022, he plays the role of Amon, a pyramid builder, in ONE de musical, which is set during Ancient Egypt.
-He was nominated for a 2022 Musical Award for his role in the musical.
+In 2020, Kroon played a role in the television series Hoogvliegers, a coming of age story in which he plays a young man training to become an F-16 pilot.
+In 2021 and 2022, he played the role of Amon, a pyramid builder, in ONE de musical, which is set during Ancient Egypt.
+Kroon was nominated for a 2022 Musical Award for his role in the musical.

 In 2022, he played the role of Jesus in The Passion, a Dutch Passion Play held every Maundy Thursday since 2011.
 He was the youngest actor to play the role of Jesus.
 In the same year, Kroon and Flemish actor Thomas Cammaert played in the stage play Trompettist in Auschwitz, a play based on the true story of trumpet player Lex van Weren who survived his stay in the Auschwitz concentration camp during World War II.

 He appeared in the 2021 film Liefde Zonder Grenzen directed by Appie Boudellah and Aram van de Rest.
 He also appeared in the 2022 film Costa!! directed by Jon Karthaus.
 Kroon and Abbey Hoes released the song Samen Met Jou, as can be heard in the film, about a week after the film's release after popular demand.

-He won the Televizier-Ster Talent award at the 2022 Gouden Televizier-Ring Gala.
+Kroon won the Televizier-Ster Talent award at the 2022 Gouden Televizier-Ring Gala.